vansteensellab/PARM/README.md

 ## Introduction

-PARM (Promoter Activity Regulatory Model) is a deep learning model that predicts the promoter activity from the DNA sequence itself.
+PARM (Promoter Activity Regulatory Model) is a deep learning model that predicts promoter activity from the DNA sequence itself.
-As a convolution neural network trained on MPRA data, **PARM** is very lightweight and produces predictions in a cell-type-specific manner.
+As a convolutional neural network trained on MPRA data, **PARM** is very lightweight and produces predictions in a cell-type-specific manner.

 With the `PARM predict` tool, you can get predictions for any sequence that you want for AGS, HAP1, HCT116, HEK116, HepG2, K562, LNCaP, MCF7, and U2OS cells.